groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/getting-started/working-with-folder/_index.md

 ### Try It Yourself

+Ready to test this out?
+Here's your action plan:

-1. Replace the folder path with a folder in your storage
+1. **Replace the folder path** with one from your storage (start with your root folder if you're unsure)
-2. Run the code and verify that the list is returned successfully
+2. **Run the code** and check that you get a successful response
-3. Examine the properties of each file in the list
+3. **Examine the file properties** - notice how you get name, size, and path for each file
-4. Try listing an empty folder or a non-existent folder to see how errors are handled
+4. **Test edge cases** - try listing an empty folder or one that doesn't exist to see how errors are handled

+*Quick tip: If you're getting empty results, double-check your folder path and make sure you have files uploaded to your storage.*

 ## 2. Create New Folders in Cloud Storage

-Next, let's learn how to create new folders in your cloud storage, which is essential for organizing your documents.
+Now let's tackle folder creation - essential for organizing your documents into logical structures.

+### When You'll Use This
+- Setting up new project spaces
+- Creating user-specific folders
+- Organizing uploads by date or category
+- Building hierarchical document structures
+- Implementing multi-tenant applications

-### Step-by-Step Instructions
+### Step-by-Step Implementation

+Creating folders is straightforward, but there are some best practices to follow:

-1. Authenticate with the GroupDocs.Viewer Cloud API
+1. **Authenticate** with your GroupDocs credentials
+2. **Plan your folder structure** (think hierarchical - you can create nested paths)
-2. Specify the path of the folder you want to create
+3. **Specify the complete folder path** you want to create
-3. Optionally specify the storage name
-4. Execute the create folder request
-5. Verify the folder was created successfully
+4. **Set the storage name** (optional, defaults to your primary storage)
+5. **Execute the request** and handle any errors
+6. **Verify creation** by listing the parent folder

 ### cURL Example